 We need to look at the whole picture, before we can decide how best to deal with it.
 Every puppy benefits from social and emotional learning to help make sense of their world.
 Developing your puppy's ability to self-regulate emotions, will result in more socially acceptable, well-adapted behaviour choices (less barking, nipping, jumping etc.).

 You can learn how to teach your puppy how to successfully navigate challenging and stressful situations in their day-to-day life – without over-reacting – and,… with or without you.

 A dog who has been taught to make good behaviour choices on their own, is an absolute joy to live with, and a wonderful companion who can join you almost everywhere.

-As a certified professional dog trainer and experienced puppy school instructor, I can coach you to bridge knowledge gaps so you can further develop your understanding of:
+As a certified family dog mediator and experienced puppy school instructor, I can coach you to bridge the "pet dog" knowledge gap so you can further develop your understanding of:

 "Who?" your puppy really is.

 "What?" your puppy is trying to tell you, and what your puppy actually needs.